 There’s some interesting variation in the weapons as you work your way through, too; they’re not always just a more powerful version of what you were using previously.
 In many cases, later weapons have the ability to hit multiple times in various ways — either by increasing the number of attacks you perform with a single action, or by attaching elemental damage to the weapon.
 Atelier games tend to treat elemental damage as a separate hit from the main attack, so by combining weapons, equipment and skills that let you hit multiple times, you can potentially bump up that precious Chain count to astronomical levels with the right setup.
 It’s very satisfying when you get it right.

-Interestingly, Viese doesn’t have any stat-based progression of her own, unlike in later Atelier games where the protagonist has separate “battle” and “alchemy” levels.
+Interestingly, Viese doesn’t have any stat-based progression of her own for the majority of the game, since she doesn’t participate in any combat until the closing chapters, at which point she will quickly catch up to the rest of the party with some absolutely shameless XP-leeching.
+Unlike in later Atelier games, she does not have separate “battle” and “alchemy” levels, either.
 Instead, she has two important ways of progressing: learning recipes, and making pacts.

 Learning recipes is a simple matter of either her or Felt acquiring the appropriate recipe from a treasure chest or other interactive object; the Share Ring they both wear ensures that both gain the benefit of its knowledge.
 Once Viese knows a recipe, she can craft it any time she has the appropriate ingredients — though there are a few items in the list that make use of unique ingredients you’ll only find once, so be sure to make these when you have the chance!